light gray lines

 Hidden costs can account for up to 20% of the project budget.
 These software development expenses arise throughout the development process and can affect the final product’s price.

 • Technical debt.
-Taking shortcuts during development to meet deadlines can lead to future maintenance problems, such as introducing hard-to-diagnose bugs and creating poorly documented code that hinders onboarding new developers.
+Taking shortcuts during development to meet deadlines can lead to future maintenance problems, such as introducing hard-to-diagnose bugs and creating poorly documented code that slows feature development.
+On average, organizations waste 23% to 42% of their development time dealing with technical debt, making it one of the costliest yet least visible items in any project budget.

 • Legal support.
 Software development is closely related to intellectual property rights, licensing agreements, and compliance requirements.
 Legal expertise helps navigate these complexities but adds to the overall project cost.